 It is anticipated that there will be extra pressure on already stressed roads from development within the Local Government Area, and in addition, residents from areas such as the South West Growth Centre (including Oran Park) and in the north and south of Campbelltown will come to use the services provided at Campbelltown, for example the hospitals and railway stations.

-These increases in demand will place pressure on the types and numbers of buildings and facilities that Council manages in the Local Government Area.
+These increases in demand will place pressure on the types and numbers of buildings and facilities Council manages.
 These will be discussed in further detail in the following pages.

 Campbelltown CBD